SooryaGeorge7/Paint-In-Cafe/README.md

 ![Footer small screen](documentation/footer-smallscreen.png)
 ![Footer](documentation/footer-layout.png)
-* The footer contains social media links, opening times, contact details, and location of cafe.
+* The footer contains social media links, copyright statement, opening times, contact details, and location of cafe.
 * The maps button takes you directly to google maps.
 * The social media links take you directly to facebook and instagram.
 * When hovered on the social media links and maps button, the color changes to #ADD0B3, allowing the user to know that they can be clicked on.
 ---
-#### Home Page
+#### Home Page features
 This page should attract first time visitors and want them to keep navigating through the website.It has colourful images and a background video .
 Easy to read information about the cafe's concept and how it works- This is broken down into different blocks so that the information isnt too overwhelming and easy to find.
-The information is layed out in a way so that the common infomration that the first-time users may be looking for can be found without hassle.It also Shows contact details, Location and opening times as well as social media part as part of the footer.
+The information is layed out in a way so that the common infomration that the first-time users may be looking for can be found without hassle.It also Shows contact details, location and opening times as well as social media links as part of the footer.

 In addition to header and footer, the home page shows the following:

-* A background video with text overlying with a button-When hovered on it turns the same color as the nav links.This button takes you to the main section of home page which tells the user about the concept of cafe and all the information that they might look for when visiting the site.
+* A background video with text overlying with a `Learn More`button-When hovered on it turns the same color as the nav links.This button takes you to the main section of home page which tells the user about the concept of cafe and all the information that they might look for when visiting the site.
 ![Home page background features](documentation/home-page-video-feature.png)
 ![Home page Learn More Button](documentation/learn-more-feature.png)

 * There is a cafe updates feature just below the background video that shows and updates.
 ![Home page cafe updates feature](documentation/cafe-updates-feature.png)

 * The main section of the page is divided into divs.
-Each div contains information that would be useful to the user, one of the div also allows you to access event enquiry page directly by allowing you to click on the text that says event enquiry page.
+Each div contains information that would be useful to the user, one of the div also allows you to access event enquiry page directly by allowing you to click on the text that says **Event Enquiry** page.
 ![Home page main section with heading](documentation/concept-feature.png)

  ---